-Helping Parents and Caregivers Create a Safer Sleep Plan
+Helping Parents and Caregivers Create a Safe Sleep Plan

-As parents or caregivers, you make many decisions every day to help keep your baby healthy and safe.
+As parents, you make many decisions every day to help keep your child healthy and safe.
 When it comes to sleep, your baby's sleep environment is always important - day or night.
 Some sleep practices are safer than others.
 This pamphlet shares information about how to help make your baby's sleep environment as safe as possible - so every sleep is a safer sleep.
-Share this pamphlet with everyone who will be looking after your baby.